It’s true that Clark Gable and Carol Lombard were lovers, but that’s not all…

 There she finds out the truth of his “beating” after nursing his “wounds”, but inevitably true love begins.
 Cue snog and him staying over.
 She’s single, but he’s married but separated.
 They talk work, then argue over breakfast and he leaves.
 But she rushes after him and she opens up about never finding love and they make up.
 Being the gent he is he doesn’t go through with the panties bet, and he pays off his publicist.

 The starry loved up pair are warned individually by their respective studio heads not to date each other.
 With LB Mayer (Allen Garfield) at MGM and her director at Paramount stressing it will ruin their loved one’s career as he’s still technically married.
 So the pair take a wee break separately to think it over.
-Both making excuses to the other about family ailments.
+Both make excuses to the other about family ailments.

 What d’ya know, they head for Palm Springs, end up on the same bunker of the same golf course and inevitably spot each other.
-She tells him she loves him (I stifle a sob, well aware this probably not when or how she said this, but nearly sob as she probably did say this).
+She tells him she loves him (I stifle a sob, well aware this is probably not when or how she said this, but nearly sob as she probably did say this).
 She then jumps on him in an embrace and they fall over (cue “hilarity” rather than tears).

 (All of this film so far including their meet-cute film meeting could have all been cut out and replaced with a fun montage of the truth.
-With the reality of the real life pair as extras possibly meeting on the set of The Plastic Age (1925) as co-eds.
+With the reality of the real-life pair as extras possibly meeting on the set of The Plastic Age (1925) as co-eds.
 Or possibly when both were cast as Ben-Hur: A Tale of the Christ (1925) with him as a Roman Guard and her as a slave girl.)

 The couple is finally paired up on the screen in their romantic leads in No Man of Her Own (1932).
 The pair both subjects to fun pranks from the other on their last day of the shooting of this film.
 They were not romantically involved at this time.
-She gave him a ham with his photograph on, and he gave her some ballet slippers and a card calling her a prima donna.
+She gave him a ham with his photograph on it, and he gave her some ballet slippers and a card calling her a prima donna.
 (The pair commencing their real-life love affair after The White Mayfair Ball.
-With more fun jokes from Lombard when they dated.)
+With more funny jokes from Lombard when they dated.)

 The film also tells of Gable’s difficulties in getting a divorce from his wife Rhea, then Gable fighting an alleged paternity case.
 The paternity case going to court.
 Lombard admirably tells the courtroom, Hollywood and the world that he spent every night with her in “the sack” (the film says it that crassly) at the time in question so he didn’t do it.
 (Gable’s real-life paternity case, did not have Lombard present)